lotusnprod/lotus-manuscript/manuscript.md

 Similarly, tendencies of more generic occurrence of NP can be observed.
 For example, within the fungal kingdom, Basidiomycotina appear to have a higher biosynthetic specificity toward terpenoids than other fungi, which mostly focus on polyketides production.
 When observed at a finer scale, down to the structure level, such chemotaxonomic representation can give valuable insights.
-For example, among all chemical structures, only two were found in all biological kingdoms, namely heptadecanoic acid (KEMQGTRYUADPNZ-UHFFFAOYSA-N) and *β*-carotene (OENHQHLEOONYIE-JLTXGRSLSA-N).Looking at the repartition of *β*-sitosterol (KZJWDPNRJALLNS-VJSFXXLFSA-N) within the overall biological tree, [SI-5](#si-5-complement-to-figure-7) plots its presence/absence *versus* those of its superior chemical classifications, namely the stigmastane, steroid, and terpenoid derivatives, over the same tree used in Figure @fig:magicTree.
+For example, among all chemical structures, only two were found in all biological kingdoms, namely heptadecanoic acid (KEMQGTRYUADPNZ-UHFFFAOYSA-N) and *β*-carotene (OENHQHLEOONYIE-JLTXGRSLSA-N).
+Looking at the repartition of *β*-sitosterol (KZJWDPNRJALLNS-VJSFXXLFSA-N) within the overall biological tree, [SI-5](#si-5-complement-to-figure-7) plots its presence/absence *versus* those of its superior chemical classifications, namely the stigmastane, steroid, and terpenoid derivatives, over the same tree used in Figure @fig:magicTree.
 The comparison of these five chemically-interpreted biological trees clearly highlights the increasing speciation of the *β*-sitosterol biosynthetic pathway in the Archaeplastida kingdom, while the superior classes are distributed across all kingdoms.
-A zoomable and vectorized version of Figure @fig:magicTree is available for detailed inspection.
+Figure @fig:magicTree is zoomable and vectorized for detailed inspection.

-As illustrated, the possibility of data interrogation at multiple precision levels, from fully defined 3D structures to broader chemical classes, is of great interest, e.g., for taxonomic and evolution studies.
+As illustrated, the possibility of data interrogation at multiple precision levels, from fully defined chemical structures to broader chemical classes, is of great interest, e.g., for taxonomic and evolution studies.
 This makes LOTUS a unique tool for the advancement of chemotaxonomy, pioneered by Augustin Pyramus de Candolle and pursued by other notable researchers (Robert Hegnauer, Otto R. Gottlieb) [@doi:10.1007/978-3-642-68641-2; @doi:10/d592kt; @decandolleEssaiProprietesMedicales1816].
 Six decades after Hegnauer's publication of "Die Chemotaxonomie der Pflanzen" [@doi:10.1007/978-3-0348-9314-5] much remains to be done for the advancement of this field of study and the LOTUS initiatives aims to provide a solid basis for researchers willing to pursue these exciting explorations at the interface of chemistry, biology and evolution.